eseidel/he_is_coming/DESIGN.md

 ### Possible today

-  Battle Start: If you have less speed than the enemy, gain 8 armor for Golden Emergency Shield Battle Start: If your health is not full, restore 2 health for Golden Redwood Cloak Battle Start: Gain 2 attack and take 4 damage for Golden Ruby Ring
+  Battle Start: If your health is not full, restore 2 health for Golden Redwood Cloak Battle Start: Gain 2 attack and take 4 damage for Golden Ruby Ring
   Wounded: Restore 8 health for Golden Vampiric Wine